jaboaf/jaboaf.github.io/index.md

 I program too, it can be a delighting. often i am
 - making pictures or animations depicting ~data~, functions, ...
 - building and trying out methods or strategies to answer a question or solve a problem
-- exploring the sounds of sequeneces of some bytes
+- exploring the sounds of sequeneces of some bytes or looks of some bit arrangements

 most of the time programming, is playing or exploring. i am a beginner. exciting!

 i run a pretty experimental 'shop' so the dress code is fairly casual. i dont mind too much. as such, this serve a partially blind record of [the shit](https://github.com/jaboaf) we do around here

-it does pain me to look back at experiments gone awry, especially reflecting attitudes or a character distracting from or missing certain important aspects of the experience. but thats life and how it be regardless of much else.

 ideally, the stuff i share is accessible and digestible and not used for evil or undue detriment; and that i share stuff accessibly and digestibly and not maliciously. alas, 'public' will do. in the mean time if you have a thought or question abt something you come across feel free to [reach out](contacting.md)